Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/ReadMe.md

 ---
 ## how to use

-download the Zip file of the hole project, load it in main menu right bottom `Mod` menu, then start the game.
+download the ` enchanted_restraints.zip` Zip file from [release page](https://github.com/Lyoko-Jeremie/KinkiestDungeon_Mod_enchanted_restraints/releases), load it in main menu right bottom `Mod` menu, then start the game.

 all the function must call in the develop console, press F12 to open it